Section 1. General Criteria for Membership.

 Board of Directors.
 Only Officers, Speaker, Speaker-Elect and Directors of the Board may vote on Board actions.

-Councils and Committees: Of those members appointed to College Councils and Committees, only those currently in Fellow, Active, or Resident member classes may vote.
+Councils and Committees: Of those members appointed to College Councils and Committees, only those currently in Fellow, Active, Resident, or Retired member classes may vote.
 Retired members cannot hold Chair or Vice-Chair positions on Councils or Committees.

 Presidential Taskforces and Workgroups: All members appointed to Presidential Taskforces or Workgroups of Councils and Committees may vote on the actions of their Taskforce or Workgroup.
 Membership in a Taskforce or Workgroup does not transfer to membership in that entity’s oversight body.

-College-wide Elections and Ballots: In any college-wide voting initiative such as the annual election or matters requiring a vote of the membership, those members in Fellow or Active classes may vote.
-Members in the Resident member class who are currently residents may also vote.
+College-wide Elections and Ballots: In any college-wide voting initiative such as the annual election or matters requiring a vote of the membership, those members in Fellow, Active, or Resident classes may vote.